Camelcade/Perl5-IDEA/README.md

-#Perl5 plugin for IntellijIDEA - Camelcade
+#Perl5 plugin for Intellij IDEA - Camelcade

 This is my attempt to build a plugin for IDEA that will support Perl5 language.